 |

-Although grade point averages and standardized test scores play a central role in graduate admissions and job opportunity, most graduate programs and employers do not base their decisions on numeric scores alone.
-In fact, highly competitive programs may simply use these scores as a screening device to reduce the size of their applicant pool.
+Although grade point averages and test scores play a central role in graduate admissions and job opportunity, most graduate programs and employers do not base their decisions on these indicators alone.
+In fact, highly competitive programs may simply use them as a screening device to reduce the size of their applicant pool.
 In such a situation, letters of recommendation can be extremely important. |

 In general, the best letters of recommendation are from people who: